BingHanLin/pybind11_Qt_Console/README.md

 * Undo/Redo Framework: Support reverting and restoring changes.

+* Operation Recording: Capture and record user interactions with the UI, enabling convenient playback and analysis of scripts.

 * MIT License for easy integration into your own projects.

 ## Structure